Cole Bennett: 2016–2023: Rise to popularity and numerous music videos

 The channel then expanded into other sub-genres of hip hop beyond the local Chicago scene, such as the emerging Soundcloud rap sub-genre.
 In 2016 and early 2017, he gained early recognition, working with artists such as Famous Dex, Lil Pump, Smokepurpp, and Ski Mask the Slump God.
 On April 7, 2017, he released his first short film, "Lone Springs".
 In August 2017, he directed the music video for the Lil Xan single, "Betrayed", which was certified Platinum by the RIAA in 2018.
 He later directed numerous music videos for hit songs, which include Ski Mask the Slump God's "BabyWipe", Lil Skies' "Red Roses" and "Nowadays", and YBN Nahmir's "Bounce Out with That".

 In May 2018, he directed the music video for Chicago rapper Juice Wrld's "Lucid Dreams", which peaked at number 2 on the Billboard Hot 100.
 As of August 2024, the video has surpassed 1 billion views on YouTube, becoming his most popular video on the channel.
 He has since worked with mainstream figures in hip hop such as J. Cole, Wiz Khalifa, Kanye West, and Eminem.

 In January 2020, he directed the music video for Kentucky rapper Jack Harlow's breakout single "What's Poppin".
+Later that month, Bennett directed the music video for The Kid Laroi and Lil Tecca's song "Diva".
 In March 2020, he directed the music video for Eminem's hit single "Godzilla".
 The video itself features cameos from Dr. Dre and Mike Tyson.
 It gained 13 million views in 24 hours.
 In December 2020, in his second collaboration with Eminem, Bennett directed the music video for the rapper's single "Gnat".